INDIVIDUALIZED PEER SUPPORT

 Help a participant find resources for harm reduction, detox, treatment, family support and education, local or online support groups; or help a participant create a change plan to recover on their own.

-Help individuals find ways to stop using (abstinence), or reduce harm associated with addictive behaviors.
+Help individuals find ways to stop using (abstinence), or reduce the harm associated with addictive behaviors.

 Enroll at The PIER Community Center | 859.547.6539